Hydra Network Walkthrough

 This page explains the design, architecture and the implementation of hydrus server along with a few use cases for the same.
 Also the interactions and internals of a smart client (Hydra agent) connecting to the server are considered.
 See Home for a general intro.

 To understand how hydrus represents REST resources and how the developer is helped to work with Hydra, it is possible to start from thinking at Hydra as generic framework that describes REST API resources to make data exchanges automated.

 An instance and its classes

 Instances belonging to a Resource are named

 Items in hydrus.
-It is possible to perform HTTP operations over
+It is possible to perform CRUD operations (via HTTP) over

 Items.
 At a slightly more abstract layer, the REST Resource is of a kind of an

-hydra:Resource, all the instances of the same resource are members of an
+hydra:Resource, all the instances of the same resource are members of a

 the ecosystem: servers and smart clients